 Written for the July-August 2017 Film Comment.
-This is the unedited version. — J.R.
+This is the unedited version of my review. — J.R.

 Two Cheers for Hollywood: Joseph McBride on Movies